 - Conventional boilers aren’t as efficient as combi boilers – there will be heat loss as hot water is stored

 - Your hot water can run out and take time to reheat

 - Hot water isn’t supplied on demand – you need to heat it in advance

-If you need more information, fill out our form and we’ll put you in touch with up to 4 Gas Safe registered engineers that can give you more advice on which boiler is right for your home.
+If you need more information, fill out our form and we’ll put you in touch with up to 4 Gas Safe boiler engineers that can give you more advice on which boiler is right for your home.